EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Ranged Attack (11)

-{% hint style="info" %}
+!!! info
       Ranged Attack, denoted by special attack 11 or "Y" (old code), gives the NPC the ability to perform ranged attacks if their target is out of melee range.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |